radovankavicky/ramene/README.md

 ### Hi 👋

-My name is Ramene Anthony, an accomplished [Cloud Native](https://landscape.cncf.io/) Platform, DevOps Engineer offering proven experience orchestrating the implementation, development and complete automation of enterprise grade solutions.
+My name is Ramene Anthony, an accomplished [Cloud Native](https://landscape.cncf.io/) Platform Engineer with a focus on MLOps offering proven experience orchestrating the implementation, development and complete automation of enterprise grade solutions.
 I'm drawn to roles at under-appreciated companies that have remarkable potential with a culture of experimentation and where we cultivate curiosity.

 #### Fact